-Swim England South West has arranged further COVID-19 Lead training for officers who lead on this area within its clubs on these Spring 2021 dates via Zoom, further to discussions held on 14 & 20 July 2020, 4 & 11 August 2020 and 15 Dec 2020.
-It will provide another opportunity for leads to talk and share ideas between clubs.
+Swim England South West arranged further COVID-19 Lead training for officers who ;lead on this area within its clubs on these Spring 2021 dates via Zoom, further to discussions held on 14 & 20 July 2020, 4 & 11 August 2020 and 15 Dec 2020.
+It provided another opportunity for leads to talk and share ideas between clubs.

-Any personal or fitness trainer is being reminded to register with a council first if they want to use open spaces for training sessions and include a Covid-19 risk assessment explaining how social distancing will be maintained.
+Any personal or fitness trainer was reminded to register with a council first if they want to use open spaces for training sessions and include a risk assessment explaining how social distancing will be maintained.

 View Swim England COVID-19 Club Support Toolkit.